-The Registrar may exercise and shall perform the following power and duties (that is to say):
+(1) The Registrar may exercise and shall perform the powers and duties set out in subsections (2) to (8).

-(i) He may administer an oath and may take and receive the declaration of any person voluntarily making the same (in this Act called a statutory declaration).
+(2) The Registrar may administer an oath and may take and receive the declaration of any person voluntarily making the same (in this Act called a statutory declaration).

-(ii) He shall upon the direction of the Commissioner correct errors in the Register or in entries made therein or in duplicate certificates (in cases of paper titles) or instruments or graphics and may supply entries omitted to be made under the provisions of this Act; but in the correction of any such error in a paper medium he shall not erase or render illegible the original words or lines and shall affix the date on which such correction was made or entry supplied and initial the same; and in the correction of any such error in a digital medium the Registrar shall keep a permanent record of any words or lines to be deleted and the date on which the correction was made or the entry supplied and if correcting a digital title the Registrar shall cancel the duplicate certificate of title and may issue a new edition of the duplicate certificate of title in accordance with section 74B(2); and every error or entry so corrected or supplied shall have the like validity and effect as if such error had not been made or such entry omitted except as regards any entry made in the Register prior to the actual time of correcting the error or supplying the omitted entry.
+(3) The Registrar shall upon the direction of the Commissioner correct errors in the Register or in entries made therein or in duplicate certificates (in cases of paper titles) or instruments or graphics and may supply entries omitted to be made under the provisions of this Act,

+(4) In the correction of any such error in a paper medium he shall not erase or render illegible the original words or lines and shall affix the date on which such correction was made or entry supplied and initial the same.

+(5) In the correction of any such error in a digital medium the Registrar shall keep a permanent record of any words or lines to be deleted and the date on which the correction was made or the entry supplied and if correcting a digital title the Registrar shall cancel the duplicate certificate of title and may issue a new edition of the duplicate certificate of title in accordance with section 74B(2).

+(6) Every error or entry so corrected or supplied shall have the like validity and effect as if such error had not been made or such entry omitted except as regards any entry made in the Register prior to the actual time of correcting the error or supplying the omitted entry.

-(iii) He shall upon the direction of the Commissioner lodge a caveat on behalf of Her Majesty or on behalf of any person who shall be under the disability of infancy lunacy unsoundness of mind or absence from Western Australia to prohibit the transfer or dealing with any land belonging or supposed to belong to any such person and also to prohibit the dealing with any land in any case in which it shall appear that an error has been made by misdescription of such land or otherwise in any certificate of title or in any plan, diagram or instrument or for the prevention of any fraud or improper dealing.
+(7) The Registrar shall upon the direction of the Commissioner lodge a caveat on behalf of Her Majesty or on behalf of any person who shall be under the disability of infancy lunacy unsoundness of mind or absence from Western Australia to prohibit the transfer or dealing with any land belonging or supposed to belong to any such person and also to prohibit the dealing with any land in any case in which it shall appear that an error has been made by misdescription of such land or otherwise in any certificate of title or in any plan, diagram or instrument or for the prevention of any fraud or improper dealing.

-(iv) He may, notwithstanding any other provision of this Act with the approval of the Minister, destroy any record, document, instrument, plan, diagram, book or paper or any other paper writing whether of the same kind as those before enumerated or not, that is deposited with the Authority or registered in its office the retention of which, in the opinion of the Commissioner of Titles and the Registrar, serves no useful purpose.
+(8) The Registrar may, notwithstanding any other provision of this Act with the approval of the Minister, destroy any record, document, instrument, plan, diagram, book or paper or any other paper writing whether of the same kind as those before enumerated or not, that is deposited with the Authority or registered in its office the retention of which, in the opinion of the Commissioner of Titles and the Registrar, serves no useful purpose.

 [Section 188 amended by No. 9 of 1959 s.
 2; No. 81 of 1996 s.
 112 and 145(1); No. 6 of 2003 s.
 72; No. 28 of 2003 s.
 129(5); No. 60 of 2006 s.
-114.]
+114; No. 19 of 2010 s.
+51.]

 189. Registrar may correct apparent errors in instruments without direction of Commissioner

-The Registrar may without the direction of the Commissioner correct any patent error appearing on the face of any instrument lodged for registration without such instrument being withdrawn from the Authority.
-Provided always that such correction be made in compliance with section 188(ii) and such correction shall have the same validity and effect as if made under the direction of the Commissioner under section 188.
+(1) The Registrar may without the direction of the Commissioner correct any patent error appearing on the face of any instrument lodged for registration without such instrument being withdrawn from the Authority.

+(2) Such correction must be made in compliance with section 188(3) to (6) and such correction shall have the same validity and effect as if made under the direction of the Commissioner under section 188.

 [Section 189 amended by No. 81 of 1996 s.
 113; No. 6 of 2003 s.
 73; No. 60 of 2006 s.
-118(1).]
+118(1); No. 19 of 2010 s.
+51.]